jasny/knex-hdb/README.md

 ### Connect

-Passing a custom client class to knex isn't working.
-You therefore need to instantiate the client yourself and use the `makeknex` utility.
+Passing a custom client class to knex doesn't work.
+You need to instantiate the client manually and use the `makeknex` utility.

 ```js